Grover Washington Jr.: Rise to fame

 While his first three albums established him as a force in jazz and soul music, it was his fourth album in 1974, Mister Magic, that proved a major commercial success.
 The album climbed to No. 1 on Billboard's R&B album chart and number 10 on Billboard's Top 40 album chart.
 The title track reached No. 16 on the R&B singles chart (No. 54, pop).
 All these albums included guitarist Eric Gale as a near-permanent member in Washington's arsenal.
 His follow-up on Kudu in 1975, Feels So Good also made No. 1 on Billboard's R&B album chart and No. 10 on the pop album chart.
 Both albums were major parts of the jazz-funk movement of the mid-1970s.

 A string of acclaimed records brought Washington through the 1970s, culminating in the signature piece for everything he would do from then on.
 Winelight (1980) was the album that defined everything Washington was then about, having signed for Elektra Records, part of the major Warner Music group.
 The album was smooth, fused with R&B and easy listening feel.
 Washington's love of basketball, especially the Philadelphia 76ers, led him to dedicate the second track, "Let It Flow", to Julius Erving (Dr. J).
 The highlight of the album was his collaboration with soul artist Bill Withers, "Just the Two of Us", a hit on radio during the spring and summer of 1981, peaking at No. 2 on the Billboard Hot 100.
 The album went platinum in 1981, and also won a Grammy Award in 1982 for Best Jazz Fusion Performance ("Winelight").
 "Winelight" was also nominated for Record of the Year and Song of the Year.

 In the post-Winelight era, Washington is credited for giving rise to a new batch of talent that would make its mark in the late 1980s and early 1990s.
 He is known for bringing Kenny G to the forefront, as well as artists such as Kirk Whalum, Walter Beasley, Steve Cole, Pamela Williams, Najee, Boney James and George Howard.
 His song "Mister Magic" is noted as being influential on go-go music starting in the mid-1970s.

 Death

 On December 17, 1999, five days after his 56th birthday, Washington collapsed while waiting in the green room after performing four songs for The Saturday Early Show, at CBS Studios in New York City.
 He was taken to St. Luke's-Roosevelt Hospital, where he was pronounced dead at about 7:30 pm.
-His doctors determined that he had suffered a massive heart attack.
+His doctors determined that he had suffered a major heart attack.
 He is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.